 3.12 "Investment Revenue" is defined below in paragraph 3.24.

-3.13 "IP" means all Patents, all Technology Transfer, and all rights in the foregoing on a worldwide basis, including without limitation all rights in inventions, ideas, innovations, know-how, Confidential Information, trade secrets, author's rights, moral rights, processes, methodologies and names/marks of commerce, and formal rights for the same, including without limitation patents, copyrights, trade names, logos and/or marks and trade secrets.
+3.13 "IP" means all Patents, all Technology Transfer, and all rights in the foregoing on a worldwide basis, including all rights in inventions, ideas, innovations, know-how, Confidential Information, trade secrets, author's rights, moral rights, processes, methodologies and names/marks of commerce, and formal rights for the same, including patents, copyrights, trade names, logos and/or marks and trade secrets.
+Such IP will be limited to that which is the property of Lopoco as defined by the Confidentiality & IP Assignment Agreement, which is required to be faithfully executed by all Lopoco employees, advisors and board members.
+Persons who have executed this agreement as of the effective date of this agreement:

+Andrew Sharp

+Karl Pfister-Kraxner

+Kripa Nithya

+Mark Brine

+Peter Theunis

 3.14 "Licensee" means any third party individual or other third party entity that is to (a) receive Technology Transfer (including a third party entering into an agreement with Lopoco, as well as a beneficiary of such an agreements, such as an OEM or supplier of the third party who might receive Technology Transfer in order to manufacture for the third party), (b) receive a license to the IP (e.g., a patent license), (c) acquire ownership of or title or right in the IP, or any part thereof (e.g., a purchaser of a Patent); (d) purchase equipment from Lopoco for sale or distribution in association with any other trade name other than Lopoco; (e) obtain the right to control design and/or distribution of Lopoco Branded Servers, or (e) acquire Lopoco or its assets, or otherwise invest in Lopoco or its assets (e.g., a purchaser of a Lopoco product line).